792.2 km to Santiago

 After this lovely break and collecting another cello (stamp) I moved on, up and over hills following the river to Akarette There my phone pinged and I received a message of encouragement from my sons Phil and Joel.
 It really meant a lot!

-It was time to rest my lega and I was hungry.
+It was time to rest my legs and grab a bite.
 Crossing a bridge there was this beautiful oasis in Zuriain with an albergue and restaurant along the water.
 I enjoyed a mushroom tortilla and an ensalada with a San Miguel beer while sitting on a veranda overlooking the river.
 Chickens and roosters were scratching in the dirt and looking for breadcrumbs which are plentiful because everything is served with bread in this part of the country.

 The cab driver was very sweet and was kind to find us accommodation at Casa Ibarrola by the gate of Pamplona.